In Vivo Imaging System - Newton 7.0, Vilber

 Animal capacity up to 5 mice or 3 rats simultaneously

-Heated stage yes
+Heated stage yes, adjustable temperature

 FAQ